naistangz/Technical_Training/docs/Week9_Networking/README.md

 - In **MVC**, each `layer` is updated by the one at the left and, in turn, updates the one at the right -where 'eft' and 'right' are merely illustrative.

 ## Benefits of N-Tier Architecture
-- Separating application components into separate tiers increases the maintainability and scalability of the application
+- Separating application components into separate tiers increases the maintainability and scalability of the application.
+- Each N-tier architectures typically implemented as IaaS, with each tier running on separate set of VMs.
 - It does this by enabling easier adoption of new technologies that can be applied to a single tier without the requirement to redesign the whole solution
 - N-tier applications typically store sensitive information in the middle-tier, which maintains isolation from the presentation tier.
 - **Secure:** You can secure each of the tiers separately using different methods
 - **Scalable:** You can add more resources without affecting the other tiers.
 - **Flexible:** You can expand each tier in any manner that your requirements dictate.
+- **Portability:** Easy to move between cloud and on premises.
+- Having more than one VMs provides resiliency in case on VM fails.
+- Load balancers used to distribute requests across the VMS in a tier.

 ## Monolith Architecture
 - A traditional model for software in which the structure is a single and indivisible unit.
 A monolith has one code base with multiple modules.